 A judge will review all aspects of the case and decide based on the entirety of the situation.
 If the case is being handled outside of court, a mediator or any other party will ensure that the agreed-upon custody arrangement suits the child's best needs.

 Legal Custody Vs. Physical Custody

-- Physical custody refers to actual time a child spends with a parent.
+- Physical custody refers to the actual time a child spends with a parent.
 Typically, one parent is the primary residential parent (PRP) and the child resides with this parent for the majority of the time.
 That parent would be said to have primary physical custody.
 The other parent, the alternate residential parent (ARP), would then have visitation privileges.

-Child Custody Modification
+Modifying a Child Custody Order

 Child Support Issues